-The pound fell to the lowest point since decimalisation in 1971 early this week, stopping just shy of reaching parity with the dollar – but what does this mean for your money?
+The pound fell to a 14-month low this week with the cost of government borrowing hitting a new high – but what does this mean for your money?

 Unless you’re about to head off on holiday and need to stock up on travel money, you might feel a bit detached from all the headlines about the pound plummeting, but it can have a major impact on your finances.
 Here, we explain why the falling pound makes life more expensive, and what you can do to protect yourself.